tensorflow/tfjs/BAZEL_MIGRATION.md

 These steps are general guidelines for how to build a package with Bazel.
 They should work for most packages, but there may be some exceptions (e.g. wasm, react native).

 ### Make sure all dependencies build with Bazel
 A package's dependencies must be migrated before it can be migrated.
+Take a look at the package's issue, which can be found from #5287, to find its dependencies.

+### Add dependencies to the root `package.json`
+Bazel (through `rules_nodejs`) uses a single root `package.json` for its npm dependencies.
+When converting a package to build with Bazel, dependencies in the package's `package.json` will need to be added to the root `package.json` as well.

 ### Create a `BUILD.bazel` file in the package
 Bazel looks for targets to run in `BUILD` and `BUILD.bazel` files.
 Use the `.bazel` extension since blaze uses `BUILD`.
 You may want to install an extension for your editor to get syntax highlighting.
 [Here's the vscode extension](https://marketplace.visualstudio.com/items?itemName=BazelBuild.vscode-bazel).

 ### Compile the package with `ts_library`
 [ts_library](https://bazelbuild.github.io/rules_nodejs/TypeScript.html#ts_library) compiles the package.
-We use a custom version of `ts_library` that sets some project-specific settings.
+We wrap `ts_library` in a macro that sets some project-specific settings.

 Here's an example of how `tfjs-core` uses `ts_library` to build.